techidaily/site-games-able/source/_posts/secure-access-to-more-gaming-with-xbox-ultimate.md

  As a more expensive tier of Xbox Game Pass, Xbox Game Pass for Console features the same benefits as Game Pass Core, but with a few key extras.
 Xbox Game Pass for Console costs $10.99 per month, but comes with the following:

-* Full access to the Xbox Game Pass catalog of games, as listed via[Xbox](https://www.xbox.com/en-US/games/store/xbox-game-pass-for-console/cfq7ttc0k6l8) .
+* Full access to the Xbox Game Pass catalog of games, as listed via [Xbox](https://www.xbox.com/en-US/games/store/xbox-game-pass-for-console/cfq7ttc0k6l8) .
 * New Xbox first-party titles on day one of release.
 * Xbox Game Pass membership deals and discounts for the Xbox Store.